Humana and Leyva expedition

-Antonio Gutiérrez de Umana and Francisco Leyva de Bonilla, Spanish colonists, made an unauthorized expedition to the Great Plains in 1594 or 1595.
-An Indian, Jusepe Gutierrez, was the only survivor and the source of fragmentary information about the expedition.
-The route Umana and Leyva followed can not be determined with certitude, but it probably included traveling to what is today Texas, Oklahoma, and Kansas.
+Antonio Gutiérrez de Umaña and Francisco Leyva de Bonilla, Spanish colonists, made an unauthorized expedition to the Great Plains of North America in 1594 or 1595.
+A native, Jusepe Gutiérrez, was the only survivor and the source of fragmentary information about the expedition.
+The route Umaña and Leyva followed can not be determined with certitude, but it probably included traveling to what is today the U.S. states of Texas, Oklahoma, and Kansas.

 Background

-In 1593, Antonio Gutiérrez de Humana (also spelled Umana) recruited Jusepe Gutierrez (usually called just Jusepe) in Culiacán, Mexico, to join him on an entrada (expedition) to what would become New Mexico.
+In 1593, Antonio Gutiérrez de Humaña (also spelled Umaña) recruited Jusepe Gutiérrez (usually called just Jusepe) in Culiacán, in the modern-day Mexican state of Sinaloa, to join him on an entrada (expedition) to what would become New Mexico.
 At the time, the Viceroy of New Spain was planning to authorize an official expedition and colonization of New Mexico.
-The expedition of Humana and his partner, Francisco Leyva de Bonilla (also spelled Leyba), was therefore illegal.
+The expedition of Humaña and his partner, Francisco Leyva de Bonilla (also spelled Leyba), was therefore illegal.

-After recruiting Jusepe, Humana and Leyva found additional Spanish and Indian soldiers and servants in Santa Barbara, Chihuahua and proceeded onward into what is today New Mexico.
+After recruiting Jusepe, Humaña and Leyva found additional Spanish and Indian soldiers and servants in Santa Bárbara, Chihuahua, and proceeded onward into what is today New Mexico.
 They remained there, among the Pueblo Indians near the Rio Grande, about one year.
-At the time there were no Spanish settlers in New Mexico, although there may have been other fortune-seekers and slavers living among the Pueblos.
+At the time there were no Spanish settlers in New Mexico, although there may have been other fortune-seekers and slavers living among the pueblos.

 The expedition

 Jusepe told the story of the expedition to Juan de Oñate.

-Humana and Leyva and an unknown number of Spanish and Indian soldiers and servants left New Mexico to explore eastwards, presumably in search of rich kingdoms which were rumored to be just over the horizon.
+Humaña and Leyva and an unknown number of Spanish and Indian soldiers and servants left New Mexico to explore eastwards, presumably in search of rich kingdoms which were rumored to be just over the horizon.
 Their route led them by the Indian pueblo at Pecos and out onto the Great Plains of Texas where they met the Vaquero (Apache) Indians.
 They found numerous rancherías, some of them abandoned, and herds of bison, the American buffalo.
 Jusepe said they found abundant water in many marshes, springs, and arroyos (brooks) as well as great numbers of plum trees and nuts.
 At some point they turned toward the north.
 The further they went the more abundant the bison became.
 After traveling 45 days, they crossed two big rivers and beyond was a very large Indian settlement ten leagues long (about 26 miles) and two leagues wide.
 One of the two rivers flowed through the settlement.

-Jusepe gave a brief description of the "Great Settlement."
+Jusepe gave a brief description of the "Great Settlement".
 The houses were built on a frame of stakes with straw roofs.
 They were built close together, separated by narrow pathways and, in some places, between the houses were fields of maize, pumpkins, and beans.
 The people of the settlement received the Spanish in peace and provided them with food.
 They depended upon buffalo hunting and also agriculture.